OlenaLutsenko/OlenaLutsenko/README.md

 💻 Worked as a Manual QA Engineer in Healthcare IT for 3 years and 8 months.

-📊 Interested in data analysis, Python, SQL, statistical modeling, and cross-cultural research.
+📊 Interested in data analysis, Python, SQL, statistical modeling, and psychological research.

 🌱 Currently building a portfolio of analytics and research projects using Python.